 FCPS provides free public education to eligible Frederick County students ages 4-21.
 Students are assigned to schools based on their home location.
-Children who attend a childcare center may attend the school that serves the center unless that school is restricted to out-of-district students due to overcrowding or is in its first year of operation (here's the latest Restricted Schools List).
+Children who attend a childcare center may attend the school that serves the center unless that school is closed to out-of-district students due to overcrowding or is in its first year of operation (here's the latest Closed Schools List).

 - Proof of date of birth (provide one of these: Birth certificate, physician's certificate, hospital certificate, baptismal or church certificate, parent's affidavit, or passport/visa)

 - Proof of residency (provide one of these: current property tax bill, current rental bill, current utility bill for water, gas, or electric)